 See all of the best fitness trackers and fitness watches below.

 What are the best fitness trackers?

-After testing dozens of contenders, we think the best fitness tracker for most people is the Fitbit Charge 4.
-At around $149, it's not all that expensive, and features a built-in GPS and extensive health tracking.
+We think the best fitness tracker for most people is the Fitbit Charge 4.
+For $149, it's not all that expensive, and features a built-in GPS and extensive health tracking.
 The Fitbit Charge 4 also sports improved sleep tracking, wireless payment support and on-device Spotify controls.
 Plus it's swim-proof, and has a bright touchscreen display that responds instantly to swipes and taps.

 Looking for something less expensive?
 The Fitbit Charge 3 is still available and still one of the best fitness trackers you can buy for under $100.
 It offers group competitions, detailed sleep analysis and a design that can be customized with easily interchangeable bands.

 Whether you opt for last year's Charge 3 or the newer Charge 4, you can participate in the Fitbit Heart Study (open to U.S. residents 22 years or older.)
 Here's how to sign up for atrial fibrillation research that involves tracking irregular heart rhythms.

 If you want the ultimate fitness tracker for running and outdoor sports, the Garmin Forerunner 245 is your best option.
 It’s pricey, but its circular shape lends the appearance of a traditional watch, meaning you’ll want to wear it even when you're not exercising.
 It also has onboard music storage, so you don't need to bring a smartphone with you for tunes while you run.